How to Think About Data Structure and Algorithm

 I specifically wrote Designing Dynamic Programming Algorithms: Mathematical Induction to tell you that the core of enumeration is mathematical induction.
 Clearly define the function, decompose the problem, and then use this definition to recursively solve sub-problems.

-What is the challenge in algorithms regarding "how to enumerate smartly"?
-Many well-known non-recursive algorithm techniques fall into this category.
+What makes an algorithm challenging is "how to smartly perform an exhaustive search."
+Some well-known non-recursive algorithm techniques fall into this category.

 The simplest example is finding an element in a sorted array.
-Anyone can use a for loop to perform a brute-force search, but the binary search algorithm is a smarter way to enumerate, offering better time complexity.
+Anyone can use a for loop to perform a brute-force search, but the binary search algorithm is a smarter way to perform the search, with better time complexity.

-Additionally, the previously mentioned Union Find algorithm provides an efficient technique for calculating connected components.
-Theoretically, you could determine if two nodes in a graph are connected using DFS/BFS brute-force search (enumeration), but the Union Find algorithm cleverly uses arrays to simulate tree structures, reducing the complexity of connectivity operations to .
+In addition, the previous article on the Union Find algorithm introduces an efficient technique for calculating connected components.
+Theoretically, to determine if two nodes in a graph are connected, a brute-force search using DFS/BFS would work.
+However, the Union Find algorithm cleverly uses arrays to simulate tree structures, reducing the complexity of connectivity-related operations to .

-This is an example of smart enumeration.
-Experts have invented these techniques, and once you've learned them, you can use them.
-Without learning, it might be challenging to come up with such approaches.
+These are examples of smart exhaustive search techniques.
+Experts have invented these methods; once you've learned them, you can use them.
+Without learning, it's challenging to devise such approaches on your own.

 Another example is the greedy algorithm technique.
-The article When Experienced Developers Learn Greedy Algorithms explains that greedy algorithms involve identifying certain patterns (more formally known as the greedy choice property) in problems, allowing you to find solutions without exhaustively enumerating all possibilities.
+The previous article When Experienced Drivers Learn Greedy Algorithms shows that the greedy algorithm involves identifying certain patterns (formally known as the greedy choice property) in a problem, allowing you to find the answer without exhaustively searching all solutions.

-Dynamic programming thoroughly enumerates all solutions without redundancy to find an optimal solution.
-In contrast, greedy algorithms can find answers without full enumeration, often making them more efficient, as seen in Using Greedy Algorithms to Solve the Jump Game.
-However, not all problems have the greedy choice property that allows for shortcuts, so while complete enumeration may be plain and tedious, it is universally applicable.
+Dynamic programming at least performs a non-redundant exhaustive search for all solutions to find an optimal value.
+In contrast, a greedy algorithm can find the answer without searching all solutions, which is why, as shown in the article Using Greedy Algorithms to Solve Jump Game, the efficiency of greedy algorithms can surpass dynamic programming.
+Of course, not all problems have a greedy choice property that allows shortcuts.
+Therefore, while a complete exhaustive search may be plain and tedious, it is always applicable.

-Below, I summarize some common algorithm techniques for your learning and reference.
+Below, I provide a summary of some common algorithm techniques for your learning and reference.

 Array/Singly Linked List Series Algorithms